-Recently at our Wall Office, Ken O’Connor, Fynanz’s Director of Student Advocacy, presented his Financial Aid in the New Year Seminar – where he introduced ways in which parents and students can select a college and efficiently pay for it.
+Recently at our Wall Office, Ken O’Connor, CU Student Loan’s Director of Student Advocacy, presented a Financial Aid Seminar – where he introduced ways in which parents and students can select a college and efficiently pay for it.

 THE BEGINNING – SELECTING A COLLEGE